codermdbellal/Royel-master/README.md

-# MediLap Website Created by MD.
+# Royel master Website Created by MD.
 Bellal Hosen

 Welcome to my ** Royel master website**!
 This project was created for practice and to showcase in my portfolio.